bhaswarey/AIML-Portfolio-Melicious-Attack-Classifiers/README.md

 -  Logistic Regression
 - KNN
 - Decision Tree
-- SVM (Note: Due to time constraints, this model requires a very long runtime due to the very large size of data in terems of rows and thefore will not be used)
+- SVM

-Following steps were taken to deterime the best model using default hyper parameters:
+Following steps were taken to deterime the best model using default hyperparameters:

 a) Use of GridSerachCV to help identify the best hyperparameters for each model.